CuTe Layout Representation and Algebra: Conclusion

 The expressiveness of \CuTe's layout representation has proven instrumental in several key applications. \CuTe facilitates representing diverse algorithms such as general tensor-tensor contractions (GETT) and convolutions (CONV) as instances of general matrix multiplication (GEMM), promoting code reuse and algorithmic uniformity.
 For instance, \CuTe provides for matrices to be indexed using $(m,n)$ coordinates regardless of their concrete data layout and allows generic algorithms to remain orthogonal to specific layouts, while algorithms or instructions that require specific layouts can statically inspect, verify, and reason about their tensor arguments.

 The \CuTe layout algebra enables the static analysis and transformation of tensor layouts to implement and validate generic algorithms.
 For instance, it enables the derivation of maximal vectorization opportunities for \texttt{COPY} operations, validation of input and output layouts for matrix multiply-accumulate (\texttt{MMA}) and \texttt{COPY} instructions, and derivation of optimal shared memory layouts complete with bank conflict-avoiding swizzling patterns.
 These capabilities transform layout management from an error-prone manual process into a systematic, verifiable methodology.
+To support study, experimentation, and verification of the definitions in this paper, a pure-Python reference implementation, PyCuTe~\cite{NVlabs:PyCuTe}, is publicly available at \url{https://github.com/NVlabs/CuTe}.

 The practical impact of \CuTe is evidenced by its successful deployment in production systems, most notably as the foundation of NVIDIA's CUTLASS v3 and v4 libraries.
 Performance evaluations in CUTLASS and applications such as FlashAttention demonstrate that \CuTe's abstractions introduce no performance overhead while significantly accelerating software development.
 The framework's adoption has validated its dual promise: maintaining the performance characteristics of hand-optimized code while substantially reducing development complexity and time.